graphix-asterixdb/graphix-asterixdb.github.io/docs/installation.md

 {: .warning }
 This process is out-of-date.
 We are currently merging several patches into the main AsterixDB branch that enable recursion.
-For the most up-to-date Graphix, use the pre-built package above.
+For the most up-to-date Graphix, use the pre-built package.

 1. Clone the AsterixDB git repository: [https://github.com/apache/asterixdb](https://github.com/apache/asterixdb).
     ```bash